 This will be on a case-by-case basis but we would recommend that they follow the current advice of their own government and travel advisories.
-They will also need to adhere to any appropriate restrictions on entering the UK, dependent on the red, amber or green status of the country they are travelling from.
+They will also need to adhere to any appropriate restrictions on entering the UK, dependent on the requirements of the country they are travelling from and arriving into.
 If an official government health measure means they cannot travel, their travel insurance should provide them with a full refund.
 Alternatively, you can offer gift vouchers to credit their stay or suggest alternative dates.

 I have a property in France, Italy, Spain or Portugal and guests from the UK are wanting to cancel.
 What do I do?